Historic Hayward Field

-The Oregon Track & Field and Cross Country camps will utilize Historic Hayward Field, the finest Track and Field venue in the world and home to the 2008 and 2012 Olympic Team Trials.
-At the heart of Eugene’s successful bid for the 2012 U.S. Olympic Track and Field Team Trials, Hayward Field looms as one of the world's most famous track and field venues.
+The Oregon Track & Field camp will utilize Historic Hayward Field, the finest Track and Field venue in the world and home to the 2008, 2012 and 2016 Olympic Team Trials.
+At the heart of Eugene’s successful bid for the 2016 U.S. Olympic Track and Field Team Trials, Hayward Field looms as one of the world's most famous track and field venues.

 Achieving yet another magical milestone, TrackTown USA and Historic Hayward Field were awarded the 2014 IAAF World Junior Championships.
 This triumph marks the first time an IAAF event will be contested in the United States.
 Thousands of junior athletes representing over 150 countries all over the world will make their way to Eugene in the summer of 2014.